Hrushi-d/-Cloud-Powered-Portfolio-Deployment-Guide/README.md

 # ☁️ Cloud-Powered Portfolio Deployment Guide

-Welcome to the comprehensive guide for deploying an impressive frontend portfolio website using Azure Cloud services.
+Welcome to the comprehensive guide for deploying an impressive front-end portfolio website using Azure Cloud services.

-## Prerequisites
+## 📋 Prerequisites

 Before initiating the deployment, ensure you have the following:

-- ✔️ An active Azure account with sufficient permissions to create resources.
+✔️ An active Azure account with sufficient permissions to create resources.
-- ✔️ Fundamental understanding of Azure services.
+✔️ Fundamental understanding of Azure services.
-- ✔️ Your portfolio website's HTML and CSS files.
+✔️ Your portfolio website's HTML and CSS files.

 ## 🛠️ Steps to Deploy